Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Connect/TF_Connect.md

 ![farming_tf_wallet_41](./img/farming_tf_wallet_41.png)

-If for some reason, you did not receive the verification email, simply click on *Verify* and another email will be sent.
+If, for some reason, you did not receive the verification email, simply click on *Verify* and another email will be sent.

 ![farming_tf_wallet_42](./img/farming_tf_wallet_42.png)